-Military Cemetery at Gettysburg, PA.
-Lincoln brilliantly reminded the
+Military Cemetery at Gettysburg,

 soccer great Pele scores his 1,000th professional goal.
 In his career

-he led Brazil to three World Cup championships.
+Pele led Brazil to three World Cup championships.

-1975..."One Flew Over the Cuckoo's Nest," a film about a group
+1975...One Flew Over the Cuckoo's Nest, a film about a group

 of patients in a mental institution, opens in theaters across the United States.

 Nurse Ratched becomes a symbol for a cold and heartless person.

 attacked and sunk by an 80-ton sperm